Josephvs96/JAFU-Music-Bot/README.md

 * !replay : replays the playlist form the first song
 * !add : add a song to the playlist
 * !repeate : enables or disables the auto replay feature
+* !playlist : lists the songs currently playing in the playlist

 ## ToDo
 * Add a shuffel abilty